philippinespire/pire_ssl_data_processing/README.md

 ```
 If all files were successful, `checkClumpify_EG.R` will return "Clumpify Successfully worked on all samples".

 If some failed, the script will also let you know.
-Try raising "-c 20" to "-c 40" in `runCLUMPIFY_r1r2_array.bash` and run clumplify again
+Copy the `runCLUMPIFY_r1r2_array.bash` script to your species dir and try raising "-c 20" to "-c 40" and run clumplify again

-Also look for this error "OpenJDK 64-Bit Server VM warning:
+Also open the out files and look for this error "OpenJDK 64-Bit Server VM warning:
 INFO: os::commit_memory(0x00007fc08c000000, 204010946560, 0) failed; error='Not enough space' (errno=12)"